Clinical Research Office. A partnership between Sheffield Teaching Hospitals NHS Foundation Trust and the University of Sheffield

 How to access EDGE

-Once NHS Permission is issued for your study to commence at STH, please contact the Edge Local Administrator to obtain a login for EDGE.
+Once you have Confirmation of Capability and Capacity to deliver your study at STH, please contact the Edge Local Administrator to obtain a login for EDGE.
 Once you have been issued with a login, please refer to the training materials below to use the system:

 Please note the definition of a recruited participant is an 'eligible patient recruited onto a trial'.
 Screen failures do not count as recruited participants.